-Calculate taxes due - Enter the amounts from box 14, Sales and use tax, box 15, Total special taxes, and box 16, Total tax credits and advance payments in the appropriate spaces.
+Calculate taxes due - Enter the amounts from box 14, Sales and use tax, box 15, Total special taxes, and box 16, Total tax credits, advance payments, and overpayments in the appropriate spaces.
 Add boxes 14 and 15, and subtract box 16.
 Enter the result in box 17.